maikeleckelboom/seqlok-lab/packages/core/docs/architecture/04-seqlok-dsl-overview-and-rationale.md

 The `stage` pattern ensures:

 - Arrays are updated **as a whole** under the meter seqlock.
-- Controller never sees half-updated arrays.
+- The Controller never sees half-updated arrays.

 ---